phw/peek/README.md

 is not a general purpose screencast app with extended features and it never will be.

-Currently only X11 is fully supported.
-There is no direct support for Wayland and Mir, but you can use Peek on Gnome Shell with XWayland (see FAQs below).
+Peek runs on X11 or inside a GNOME Shell Wayland session using XWayland (see FAQs below).
+Support for more Wayland desktops or Ubuntu Mir might be added in the future.

 ## Requirements